Abdelhamid-Younes/docker_mini_project/README.md

 ## Docker Registry
-To deploy a private Docker registry and store our built images, we can create a docker-compose file with two services, registry service and the UI service. his approach simplifies the process by allowing us to define and manage both services together:
+To deploy a private Docker registry and store our built images, we can create a docker-compose file with two services, registry service and the UI service.
+This approach simplifies the process by allowing us to define and manage both services together:
 - **Services**:
   - `registry`: This service runs the Docker registry on port 5000 and allows for image deletion and necessary HTTP headers.
   - `registry_ui`: This service provides a web UI for managing the Docker registry, accessible on port 8090.